wp-plugins/videojs-html5-player/readme.txt

 **Width**

 Defines the width of the video file (Height is automatically calculated).
+This option is not required unless you want to limit the maximum width of the video.

+`[videojs_video url="http://example.com/wp-content/uploads/videos/myvid.mp4" width="480"]`

 **Preload**